T129 Multi-Role Combat Helicopter, Turkey

 The aircraft is fitted with a five-bladed, 11.9m-diameter main rotor, a two-bladed tail rotor, wheeled landing gear, a laser designator, a laser spot tracker, a colour television camera, a multiple target tracking and emergency locator-transmitter.

 Development of the A129 to T129

 The Turkish Armed Forces awarded a $3bn contract to TAI in March 2007 to buy 51 (plus 40 optional) A129 Mangusta helicopters from AgustaWestland.

 The development of the T129 began in July 2008 under the ATAK helicopter programme.
 The maiden flight of the T129 prototype P1 took place on 28 September 2009 at AgustaWestland's facilities in Vergiate, Italy.
-The service entry of the helicopter is planned for the third quarter of 2013.

 A flight data recorder (FDR), mission planning ground station (MPGS), weapon control units (WCU), integrated standby instrument systems, and an air vehicle monitoring system (AVMS) are also installed in the aircraft.

 The T-129 is equipped with an advanced avionics suite, which includes a dual avionics central control computer (ACCC), an automatic flight control system (AFCS), an air data computer (ADC), an inertial navigation system (INS), a global positioning system (GPS) and a digital moving map (DMP).